Do I get the same instructor?

 What Grade are your instructors?

-The majority of our Instructors are a Grade 5.
-Some are 4 and some are a 6.
-What ever grade the Instructor is, they have to undertake regular Check Tests by the DVSA to ensure their teaching is up to the required standard, so there is no such thing as a ‘bad instructor’.
+The majority of our Instructors are a Grade A/B. What ever grade the Instructor is, they have to undertake regular Check Tests by the DVSA to ensure their teaching is up to the required standard, so there is no such thing as a ‘bad instructor’.

 Do you do crash courses?

 Yes we do ‘crash’ or better known as Intensive Courses.
 For more information click here.

 Will I have to pick up the next pupil?

 No. Anderby has always had a policy of one-to-one tuition.
 Even today, some driving schools still insist you take the last pupil home, and then pick the next one up during your lesson time.
 Doesn’t give you much time to practice that turn in the road you so much need to do so that you are ready for test!!!

 It varies depending on how much, if any prior experience you have, how quick you learn and how much time per week you have to do it in.
 When considering an Intensive course, we suggest you have either a Beginners or Assessment lesson first, which will help you and your Instructor decide how many lessons you will need, time-scales, etc. For further information click here.